MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 581 - Epilogue 1 - Guild Graduation - Partner finds that he can not evolve.md

 `Teddiursa`: "I'll try it out right away."

-`Teddiursa Normal`

-`Teddiursa`: "Those that seek awakening..."
+`💬`: "Those that seek awakening..."

-`Teddiursa Normal`

-`Teddiursa`: "This is Luminous Spring.
+`💬`: "This is Luminous Spring.
 Do you seek to evolve?"

 `Teddiursa Normal`